 Flexible working and working from home is a real hot topic at the moment.
-It seems like with millennials entering the working place, and the pictures on Instagram of using a Macbook by the sea have started to drive a real want from people to have flexible working.
+It seems like with millennials and Gen Z entering the workplace, and with an array of images of employees using a Macbook by the sea on social media sites such as Instagram, there is a real drive and desire for flexible working.

-Companies often wrestle with this.
-Typically those who are more mature in their processes & those who want visible presence from their employees.
-I get why this is this case, but, when doing the job I do, I often find brilliant candidates who don't or cant meet the location requirements of the role.
+Companies often wrestle with this, especially those who are more mature in their processes and those who want visible presence from their employees.
+I get why this is this case, but, as a recruitment consultant, I often find brilliant candidates who don't or can't meet the location requirements of the role.
 It really got me thinking about what employers should consider before they allow or reject flexible working requests.
 Here are some of my ideas:

 1 – Do I trust my employees enough to allow it?
-Ultimately it boils down to trust.
-Sure, the odd person will always be the exception to the rule, but trusting your employees to complete their roles within times and locations to suit them is where this often falls down.
-So as a business leader, ask yourself, do you trust your people?
+Ultimately, it boils down to trust.
+Sure, the odd person will always be the exception to the rule, but trusting your employees to complete their tasks within times and locations to suit them is where this often falls down.
+So as a business leader, ask yourself, do you trust your team?

-2 – Do they need to be present, visable or both?
-Recently, I had a candidate reject a role that was less money but a bigger responsibility purely because of required “visability”.
-He explained that he was able to work all sorts of hours to meet the needs of the role, but ultimately his family life was important and sitting in the office 8.00 – 18.30 everyday made accepting this role impossible.
+2 – Do employees need to be present, visible or both?
+Recently, I spoke to a candidate who rejected a role with a lower salary but greater responsibility purely because it required “visibility”.
+He explained that he was able to work all sorts of hours to meet the needs of the role, but ultimately his family life was important and the obligation to be in the office 8.00 – 18.30 every day made accepting this role impossible.
 It wasn’t due to the money, it was a decision which was purely based on this required "visibility".
-The business wanted him to be present i.e available for calls and meetings, but also visable i.e they wanted to see him in the office doing his job.
+The business wanted him to be present (i.e. available for calls and meetings), but also visible (i.e. they wanted to see him in the office doing his job).

 3 – Will it suit my business?
 Ultimately, flexible working won’t suit every single business.
-As an employer it’s critical to consider if allowing flexible working will impact on your customer service and beyond anything else, your bottom line.
-If it will, maybe it’s not the route for you!
+As an employer it’s critical to consider if allowing flexible working will impact on your customer service and above anything else, on your bottom line.
+If it will, maybe it’s not the route for you.

 4 – Will I be comfortable with the perceived lack of control?
-As mentioned above it is all about control.
-Will you, as a leader be comfortable with your employees working from home and not being able to physically see the contributions they are making day to day.
+As mentioned above, it is all about control.
+Will you, as a leader, be comfortable with your employees working from home whilst not being able to physically see the contributions they are making each day.

-If you would like to discuss how to implement something like this, or discuss examples of businesses who have implemented & businesses that have removed working from home, then I would be glad to discuss.
+If you would like to discuss how to implement something like this, or discuss examples of businesses who have implemented or removed flexible working policies, then I would be glad to discuss: Gareth.email@example.com